 Would you ever think there was a place inhabited by fairies and giants?
 I mean for real, not in children stories?

 If you’ve been following my blog for a while, and have read a post or two about Sardinia, you might have already noticed that the island has its more than fair share of oddities.

 Anywhere you go in Sardinia, you’ll never experience a lack of ancient remains, but probably the best-preserved treasures belong to prehistoric times when the island was home to the still mysterious Nuragic civilization.
 One of the first things visitors will notice while travelling throughout Sardinia history is the presence of thousands of stone towers.
 These are called “nuraghi”, they date back from 3,000 to 3,500 years, and they are not the only evidence of a stone-centred culture and society.

-A visit to Mamoiada sure will stay impressed in your memory for a variety of aspects.
+A visit to Mamoiada, one of the prettiest towns in Sardinia, sure will stay impressed in your memory for a variety of aspects.
 Whether you are a history lover, a food-obsessed or festivals’ fan, here you can find anything you are looking for.

 I come to Mamoiada now and then, every time to witness the performance of the Mamuthones, propitiatory ritual to welcome the new season and please the gods to inspire them to send a good harvest.
 This little town lies just beside obstreperous Orgosolo, more famous than the neighbours thanks to its murals and its bandits.
 However, as history goes, Mamoiada bred its fair share of family feuds too, brought to a definitive end only in the 1990s.

 Despite all this, the whole area is regarded as one of the most hospitable of the whole island.
 Guests are as sacred as they were in the past, welcomed to private houses and protected by tradition.